CARES Act Paycheck Protection Program Summary (Updated)

 Who is eligible for PPP relief?

 - Small Business Concerns.
 Under the Small Business Act, “small business concerns” must be independently owned and operated, located within the United States and not dominant in their field of operation.
-They must also fall below certain size standards set by the SBA, which are sorted by NAICS code and available here.
+They must also fall below certain size standards set by the SBA, which are sorted by NAICS code.
 Additionally, a prospective borrower will qualify as “small business concerns” if it met the following criteria as of March 27, 2020:

 - (1) the maximum tangible net worth of the business was not more than $15 million; and